 Intangible assets primarily consist of customer lists, non-compete agreements, proprietary databases, intellectual property and trademarks and are recorded at the estimated fair value at the date of acquisition and are amortized using the straight-line method over their estimated useful lives of five to 24 years.
-For intangible assets subject to amortization, an impairment loss is recognized if the carrying amount of the intangible assets is considered not recoverable in the exceeds the sum of the undiscounted cash flows expected to result from use of the asset.
+For intangible assets subject to amortization, an impairment loss is recognized if the carrying amount of the intangible assets is not recoverable and exceeds fair value.
+The carrying amount of the intangible assets is considered not recoverable if it exceeds the sum of the undiscounted cash flows expected to result from use of the asset.
 During fiscal 2011, the Company wrote-off a trademark no longer in use with a net book value of \$0.9 million.
 As of April 30, 2011 and 2010, there were no indicators of impairment with respect to the Company's intangible assets.